Workington public realm and Gateway redevelopment

 • Hall Brow, close to Workington Police Station, will be widened, allowing better access for all vehicles

-• parking will be improved for local residents on Hall Brow
+• Parking will be improved for local residents on Hall Brow

-• both these sections of the scheme will benefit the Port of Workington, and the wider industrial areas in the north of the town as restrictions on long vehicles will be removed
+• Both these sections of the scheme will benefit the Port of Workington, and the wider industrial areas in the north of the town as restrictions on long vehicles will be removed

-• heavy traffic will also be reduced through other residential areas as this becomes the best route to this area of Workington
+• Heavy traffic will also be reduced through other residential areas as this becomes the best route to this area of Workington

-• a new cycleway will be created and pedestrian pathways will be improved from Ladies Walk, next to the former Workington Brewery building, through Hall Park
+• A new cycleway will be created and pedestrian pathways will be improved from Ladies Walk, next to the former Workington Brewery building, through Hall Park

-• the cycle and pedestrian routes from Park End Road to Stainburn Roundabout and Workington Academy will also be enhanced
+• The cycle and pedestrian routes from Park End Road to Stainburn Roundabout and Workington Academy will also be enhanced

-• permanent lighting will be installed at the historic Workington Hall
+• Permanent lighting will be installed at the historic Workington Hall

-Work on the demolition of the Henry Curwen pub is due to start in Summer 2024.
 The entire scheme should be completed in 2025.

-Ramsay Brow pocket park
+Ramsay Brow mini park

 An artist impression of the widened Ramsay Brow junction looking up from Washington Street.
-The new landscaped pocket park green space is shown to the left of the Ramsay Brow roadway, adjacent to the red brick Workington Magistrates’ Court.
+The new landscaped mini park green space is shown to the left of the Ramsay Brow roadway, adjacent to the red brick Workington Magistrates’ Court.

 Image